pablovmurcia3/Getting-and-Cleaning-Assignment/CodeBook.md

 Each row is an observation that, in the case of the wide format, corresponds to a combination between subject and activity.

-For instance the 180 rows of the table represent all the posible combination between the 30 individuals of the study and the 6 activities that they permorm (30 x 6 = 180)
+For instance, the 180 rows of the table represent all the possible combination between the 30 individuals of the study and the 6 activities that they perform (30 x 6 = 180)

 ## 3. interpretation of the columns (variables)

-The table have 68 variables.
+The table has 68 variables.
 The  first two correspond to the subject index (1-30) and to the activities (1-6).

 The next 66 variables are averages of some selected features.
-As I explained in the README and run_analysis.R files, the selected fetures were the ones that contains the meassurments of the mean and the standard deviation.
+As I explained in the README and run_analysis.R files, the selected features were the ones that contain the measurements  of the mean and the standard deviation.

-SO the finalTidy table contains iformation of the average of multiple features for each subject and each activity
+SO the finalTidy table contains information of the average of multiple features for each subject and each activity.

 In the following list the 68 variables of the table: